andry-pebrianto/nilabiru-data-hub/README.md

 This project uses GitHub Actions for continuous deployment.
 On every push to the `main` branch, the workflow:

-1. Checks out the latest code on the self-hosted runner.
+1. Checks out the latest code and pulls from `origin main` on the self-hosted runner.
-2. Pulls the latest changes from `origin main`.
+2. Validates the Compose configuration with `docker compose config`.
 3. Restarts all services with `docker compose up -d --remove-orphans`.
-4. Runs a health check verifying all containers are in `running` state.
+4. Polls container status and health checks every 10 seconds, up to a maximum of 180 seconds.
-5. If any container is not running, the workflow fails and GitHub sends an email notification automatically.
+5. Exits successfully once all containers are `running` and `healthy`; fails with a list of unhealthy containers if the timeout is reached.

 The workflow file is located at `.github/workflows/deploy.yml`.
 A self-hosted GitHub Actions runner must be configured on the target server for this to work.